 - Do I need to send money with my camper?

 We encourage campers not to bring money.
 There are no vending machines available to the campers.
 We open the gift shop on the last day of camp when parents come to pick up campers, thus there will be an opportunity for them to purchase a souvenir.

 - Do I need to send snacks with my camper?

 No; everything campers need, including snacks, will be provided by Eagle Bluff.
 This is also to prevent a food allergy reaction.
 If campers bring food or drinks with to camp, it will be held in the office during camp and returned to campers when they leave.
 (Considerations are made for those campers with medical needs.)

 - Can my camper bring his/her cell phone?

 No; we ask that cell phones stay at home.
 Campers are only allowed to use a telephone in the case of an emergency.
 If the staff deems a phone call home necessary, they will help the camper use an Eagle Bluff phone to contact their parent/guardian.

 - What about other electronics?

-We ask that NO electronics, including tablets, handheld video game systems, or iPods, are brought to Eagle Bluff.
+We ask that NO electronics, including tablets, smart watches, handheld video game systems, or iPods, are brought to Eagle Bluff.
 Not only do they detract from the camp experience, we cannot guarantee their safe keeping in the dormitory.